First-party offramps

 Generate quote for the offramp

-Before initiating an offramp transaction, you must create a .
+Before initiating an offramp transaction, you must create a quote.
 The quote returns relevant information such as exchange rate, Fern fees assessed on the transaction, and a quoteId that you can use when creating a transaction.
 To create a quote for your customer, your customer needs to be ACTIVE.
 Quotes expire after 5 minutes.
 The exchange rates in quotes are not guaranteed and exchange will settle at market rates when a transaction is initiated.

 To create a quote for a first-party offramp: